 When Carlin put his unique spin on Mohammed Ali (then Cassius Clay) burning his Viet Nam draft card he redefined the range of a comic.
 Not content with just making people laugh, he wanted to make them think.
 His comedy challenged policy and he became an arbitrator of public opinion.
 He was commenting on a bloody war by peacefully waging one of his own.
 Words were his weapon and a closed mind was his enemy.

 As the lights dimmed a large security guard came over to my booth to confirm I was George’s guest.
 He instructed me to meet him at stage left after the show.
 George killed.
 That was the first evening he ever did “Modern Man” live on stage without notes.
 It was his closer and it brought down the house.
 When the set ended I waited for the crowd to clear and made my way over to a small group of about a dozen people waiting to go backstage.
-After a few minutes the security guard stepped out and walked in my direction as he apologized on George’s behalf “Mr. Carlin isn’t feeling well and felt it best to call it an early night.”
-He continued to address the group “Mr. Carlin apologizes for any inconvenience and thanks you all for coming tonight” as he stepped squarely on my foot.
-As everyone moved to the exit he looked me in the eye, then at his foot on top of mine and then over his shoulder at the crowd headed for the door, then he escorted me back to George’s dressing room.
+After a few minutes that same security guard stepped through the backstage door and locked eyes with me as he walked in my direction.
+He stood beside me and issued an apology on George’s behalf “Mr. Carlin isn’t feeling well and felt it best to call it an early night.”
+He shifted his weight and stepped squarely on my foot as he continued "George apologizes for any inconvenience and appreciates everyone coming out tonight".
+As everyone turned to the exit he looked down at his foot on top of mine and then over his shoulder at the crowd headed for the door.
+After a moment he escorted me back to George’s dressing room.

 The designer scrolled thru the images on the monitor and exclaimed “George, I think we’ve got everything we need.”
 I was stunned.
 I immediately invited the designer into my office.
 After I impressed upon him the importance of this session given the factors at play, he immediately reconsidered and agreed.
 As we stepped out of my office George already had his jacket on and was thanking the crew for the quick, painless shoot.
 The launch sequence had been initiated and there was no stopping the countdown.
-As I walked George to the car, I was deflated that the shoot that we had spent days prepping was sitting untouched.
-I will always consider that to be the one that got away.
+As I walked George to the car, I was deflated that the shoot that we had spent days prepping would never be realized.
+I never had George in front of my camera again.